-The outdoor unit contains system refrigerant charge for operation with AHRI rated indoor unit when connected by 15 ft.
+When outdoor unit is connected to factory-approved indoor unit, outdoor unit contains system refrigerant charge for operation with AHRI rated indoor unit when connected by 15 ft.
 (4.57 m) of field-supplied or factory accessory tubing.
 For proper unit operation, check refrigerant charge using charging information located on control box cover and/or in the Check Charge section of this instruction.

 IMPORTANT: Maximum liquid-line size is 3/8-in.
-OD for all residential applications including long line.
+OD for all residential applications including long line applications.

 IMPORTANT: Always install the factory-supplied liquid-line filter drier.
-If replacing the filter drier, refer to Product Data Digest for appropriate part number.
 Obtain replacement filter driers from your distributor or branch.